 The Board of Directors has nominated Glyn A. Barker, Vanessa C.L.
-Chang, Frederico F. Curado, Chadwick C. Deaton, Vincent J. Intrieri, Martin B. McNamara, Samuel J. Merksamer, Merrill A. "Pete" Miller, Jr., Edward R. Muller and Tan Ek Kia for reelection to the Board of Directors of the Company, each for a term extending until completion of the next Annual General Meeting.
+Chang, Frederico F. Curado, Chadwick C. Deaton, Vincent J. Intrieri, Martin B. McNamara, Samuel J. Merksamer, Merrill A. "Pete" Miller, Jr., Edward R. Muller, Tan Ek Kia and Jeremy D. Thigpen for reelection to the Board of Directors of the Company, each for a term extending until completion of the next Annual General Meeting.

 The Board of Directors does not have a specific policy regarding diversity in the selection of director nominees.
 However, the Board of Directors does consider diversity in the director nominee selection process.
-The Board of Directors takes an expansive view of the diversity of the Board of Directors with the goal of having the directors that eventually reflect the global diversity of our workforce, our customers and the cultures in which we operate and have expertise in environmental, health, safety, industry, market and financial matters.
-We are a multinational company with six different nationalities represented in our officer group and over 89 in our global workforce.
-We have a presence in 46 countries worldwide.
+The Board of Directors takes an expansive view of the diversity of its members with the goal of having directors who eventually reflect the global diversity of our workforce, our customers and the cultures in which we operate, as well as who have diverse expertise in environmental, health, safety, industry, market and financial matters.
+We are a multinational company with six different nationalities represented in our director and executive officer group and over 53 in our global workforce.
+We have a presence in over 30 countries worldwide.